-When new freelancers struggle to get hired, it’s almost always because there’s a problem with their profile or they’re applying to the wrong jobs.
+When new freelancers struggle to get hired, it’s almost always because there’s a problem with their profile or because they’re applying to the wrong jobs.
 Once you have a couple of projects under your belt, you’ll have no trouble getting hired for more.

 At one point, I was making $150 hourly designing landing pages on Upwork.
 But pay on the platform runs the gamut.
 Writers and editors routinely make $40 to $80 hourly, and certain types of highly-skilled freelancers — like web developers and designers — can make even more than that.

 On the other hand, pay for menial, tedious and low-skill tasks like data entry can be relatively low.
 As with any remote work platform, there’s competition for those jobs from people in developing nations who may be able to afford to work for less than the average American.